Best Music Clouds That Stream Music

 cost: free options allows for storing only 250 songs, for unlimited storage users pay 39.99 a year.

-LOOP is a cloud music storage that stores an unlimited amount of your music and plays it in excellent quality on your Mac, iPhone and supported audio systems via VOX music player, that can be downloaded for free!
+VOX Cloud is a cloud music storage that stores an unlimited amount of your music and plays it in excellent quality on your Mac, iPhone and supported audio systems via VOX music player, that can be downloaded for free!

 - You get an UNLIMITED storage for all your music!